 When potatoes are used

 Add a layer of potatoes at the bottom topped with a layer of eggplants.
-Add the meat sauce and spread it evenly.
-Add one more layer of eggplants, then potatoes topped with the béchamel sauce.
+Continue by adding the meat sauce and spread it evenly.
+Finally, add one more layer of eggplants, then potatoes topped with the béchamel sauce.
 Sprinkle with cheese if applicable on top and bake.

 Place the moussaka in a hot oven uncovered, and let it bake for around 45 to 50 minutes at 180°C (350°F), until golden brown.
 Let it rest and cool for a few minutes before cutting and serving because the warmer it is the easier the layers collapse.